anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: What we think determines what happens to us, so if we want to change our lives, we need to stretch our minds.
+Quote: Where all think alike, no one thinks very much.

-By: Wayne Dyer
+By: Walter Lippmann